boom8383/NextJS-and-Express/README.md

 Pre-setup repository of nextjs and express

-Before you run execute `yarn run dev`
+Before you run execute `yarn run build`